wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

     print os.path.dirname(__file__)
     print os.path.dirname(os.path.dirname(__file__))

 Let's employ this technique now.
-Create a new variable in `settings.py` called `TEMPLATE_PATH` under `BASE_DIR`, and point it to the `templates` directory that you created earlier.
+Create a new variable in `settings.py` called `TEMPLATE_DIR` under `BASE_DIR`, and point it to the `templates` directory that you created earlier.
 Using the `os.path.join()` function, your new variable should be defined like the example below.

 {lang="python",linenos=on}
-    TEMPLATE_PATH = os.path.join(BASE_DIR, 'templates')
+    TEMPLATE_DIR = os.path.join(BASE_DIR, 'templates')

 Here we make use of `os.path.join()` to mash together the `BASE_DIR` variable and `'templates'`, which would yield `<workspace>/tango_with_django_project/templates/`.
-This means we can then use our new `TEMPLATE_PATH` variable to replace the hard coded path we defined earlier in `TEMPLATES`.
+This means we can then use our new `TEMPLATE_DIR` variable to replace the hard coded path we defined earlier in `TEMPLATES`.
 Update the `DIRS` key/value pairing to look like the following.

 {lang="python",linenos=off}
-    'DIRS': [TEMPLATE_PATH]
+    'DIRS': [TEMPLATE_DIR]

-I> ### Why `TEMPLATE_PATH`?
+I> ### Why `TEMPLATE_DIR`?
-I> You've created a new variable called `TEMPLATE PATH` at the top of your `settings.py` module because it's easier to access should you ever need to change it.
+I> You've created a new variable called `TEMPLATE_DIR` at the top of your `settings.py` module because it's easier to access should you ever need to change it.
 For more complex Django projects, the `DIRS` list allows you to specify more than one template directory - but for this book, one location is sufficient to get everything working.

 W> ### Concatenating Paths
 W> When concatenating system paths together, always use `os.path.join()`.
 Using this built-in function ensures that the correct path separators are used.
 On a UNIX operating system (or derivative of), forward slashes (`/`) would be used to separate directories, whereas a Windows operating system would use backward slashes (`\`).
 If you manually append slashes to paths, you may end up with path errors when attempting to run your code on a different operating system, thus reducing your project's portability.